 When I did an internet search on my couch in Brooklyn, I was looking for peaceful beaches and yoga, or even better yoga on the beach and I hit the jackpot without knowing.
 At this point I don’t believe in coincidences anymore and I know I was led by the universe to Koh Phangan to open the next chapter in my life.

 Since the yoga school was located in Srithanu, on the West coast of the island that is the area where all the spiritual schools are situated, I fell right in the middle of the conscious/alternative community without searching much.

-Some of the workshops/practices offered are:
+Some of the workshops/practices offered:

-Tantra Courses (at various places but most importantly at Agama, the tantra university), various kinds of meditation, yoga (all kinds from ashtanga, hatha, vinyasa, therapeutic/restorative, acro, aerial, nidra..), rebirthing, ayahuasca, hoolahoop, ecstatic dance, kirtans, reiki, therapy dance, fire dancing, connecting with femininity, women circles, yoni/lingam massage, dreamcatcher making, meditative drawing, macramé jewelry making, raw vegan cooking, sweatlodges and so on…
+Tantra Courses (at various places but most importantly at Agama, the tantra university), meditation, yoga (all kinds from ashtanga, hatha, vinyasa, therapeutic/restorative, acro, aerial, nidra..), rebirthing, ayahuasca, hoolahoop, ecstatic dance, kirtans, reiki, therapy dance, fire dancing, connecting with femininity, women circles, yoni/lingam massage, dreamcatcher making, meditative drawing, macramé jewelry making, raw vegan cooking, sweatlodges and so on…

-These practices opened my eyes to a new reality and I’ve become so much interested in investing my time and energy into the path of self-realization to compensate all the years I’ve spent without self-work.
+These practices opened my eyes to a new reality and I’ve become so much interested in investing my time and energy into the path of self-realization to compensate for the years I’ve spent without self-work.

 To get informed about the current events on the island, you can check out the message boards in cafes and Koh Phangan Conscious Events facebook group.